We run a wide range of courses designed to improve your skills in all areas of shooting, including running shoots and gamekeeping.

 - Drives situated near to regular riding routes may be responsible for spent shot falling on and around those routes.
 Care should be taken, where practical, to avoid this.

 - Shoot organisers should be aware that ‘holding up’ a horse which might be near its home stable can result in a problem for the rider.
-For example, it is really only police horses and some military mounts that will stand for long periods of time.
+Commonly, it is really only police horses and some military mounts that will stand for long periods of time.

 Dealing with the risks